-53. Application for removal of goods from a free port zone.
+57. Application for removal of goods from a free port zone.

-- (1) A free port zone operator who intends to remove goods from a free port zone shall apply to the Commissioner General using appropriate application forms prescribed by regulations under section 77 and attaching supporting documents. - (2) Where the Commissioner General rejects an application for removal of goods under this section, the Commissioner General shall cause an endorsement giving reasons for the rejection to be made on the reverse side of the application form informing the free port zone operator of the rejection. - (3) A free port zone operator whose application is rejected under subsection (2) shall, within ten days after the notification of the rejection, comply with the conditions of the rejection. - (4) A free port zone operator whose application is rejected under sub section (2) may, within ten days after the notification of the rejection, appeal to the Bureau for a review of the decision.
+- (1) A free port zone operator who intends to remove goods from a free port zone shall apply to the Commissioner General using appropriate application forms prescribed by regulations under section 81 and attaching supporting documents. - (2) Where the Commissioner General rejects an application for removal of goods under this section, the Commissioner General shall cause an endorsement giving reasons for the rejection to be made on the reverse side of the application form informing the free port zone operator of the rejection. - (3) A free port zone operator whose application is rejected under subsection (2) shall, within ten days after the notification of the rejection, comply with the conditions of the rejection. - (4) A free port zone operator whose application is rejected under sub section (2) may, within ten days after the notification of the rejection, appeal to the Minister for a review of the decision.

-(5) Where the Bureau approves an application it shall inform the Commissioner General of the decision.
+(5) Where the Authority approves an application it shall inform the Commissioner General of the decision.

-54. Removal of goods from a free port zone.
+58. Removal of goods from a free port zone.

-- (1) Where goods are to be removed from a free port zone for home use, the date of their removal shall be specified for the purpose of determining the value, quantity and applicable rates and tariffs for future reference. - (2) Where goods are removed in small lots, and it is impracticable to convey them under the agreed convoy system, each lot shall be accompanied by a duly filled appropriate gate pass which shall agree with the quantities approved in the respective import or export entry and shall be recorded at the receiving end. - (3) Goods which constitute a hazard or which are likely to adversely affect other goods or which require installations shall only be admitted to a free port zone specially designed to receive them.
+- (1) Where goods are to be removed from a free port zone for home use, the date of their removal shall be specified for the purpose of determining the value, quantity and applicable rates and tariffs for future reference. - (2) Where goods are removed in small lots, and it is impracticable to convey them under the agreed convoy system, each lot shall be accompanied by a duly filled appropriate gate pass which shall agree with the quantities approved in the respective import or export entry and shall be recorded at the receiving end.

-55. Retail trade.
+59. Retail trade.

-Retail trade shall not be carried out in a free port zone except with the prior written permission of the Bureau.
+Retail trade shall not be carried out in a free port zone except with the prior written permission of the Authority.

-56. Facilities in a free port zone.
+60. Facilities in a free port zone.

-- (1) A business enterprise may, with the approval of the developer, provide canteen facilities on a free port zone remises for his or her staff subject to internationally approved practices for free port zones, if the goods used in the canteens are not imported for free port zones operations. - (2) In this section "internationally approved practices" means health and environmental standards or restrictions on quantities permissible in a free port zone.
+- (1) A business enterprise may, with the approval of the developer, provide canteen facilities on a free port zone premises for his or her staff subject to internationally approved practices for free port zones, if the goods used in the canteens are not imported for free port zones operations. - (2) In this section "internationally approved practices" means health and environmental standards or restrictions on quantities permissible in a free port zone.

-57. Disposal of movable assets from a free port zone.
+61. Disposal of movable assets from a free port zone.

-- (1) Movable assets imported for the purpose of providing or for improving facilities in a free port zone, required by a business enterprise inside a free port zone, may, unless exported by the business enterprise, be sold or otherwise disposed of within the domestic market, upon payment of import duty, value added tax, excise duty or any other import levy as may be prescribed. - (2) Goods imported exclusively for the activities authorised for a business enterprise may, unless they are exported, be sold or otherwise disposed of by the developer or another business enterprise without payment of import duty, sales tax, excise duty or any other import levy the other business enterprise is authorised to deal in those goods by his or her licence. - (3) Where the goods referred to in subsection (2) are sold to the developer, they shall not be consumed by the developer but shall be used to further free port zone activities by selling them to any other business enterprise.
+- (1) Movable assets imported for the purpose of providing or for improving facilities in a free port zone, required by a business enterprise inside a free port zone, may, unless exported by the business enterprise, be sold or otherwise disposed of within the domestic market, upon payment of import duty, value added tax, excise duty or any other import levy as may be prescribed. - (2) Goods imported exclusively for the activities authorised for a business enterprise may, unless they are exported, be sold or otherwise disposed of by the developer or another business enterprise without payment of import duty, sales tax, excise duty or any other import levy provided that the other business enterprise is authorised to deal in those goods by his or her licence. - (3) Where the goods referred to in subsection (2) are sold to the developer, they shall not be consumed by the developer but shall be used to further free port zone activities by selling them to any other business enterprise.